Changing your maintenance strategy

 Here’s a short list to guide you to make the change:

-• Acknowledge the need for change.
-Most companies think they are better than they really are.
+1. Acknowledge the need for change: Most companies think they are better than they really are at practicing the right maintenance strategy.

-• Recognise it’s a journey.
-Plan to sustain the journey when leadership changes.
+2. Recognise it’s a journey: Plan to sustain the journey when leadership changes.

-• Select an implementation model that works for your organization and make sure that it involves an early culture component.
+3. Select an implementation model: Choose a model that best works for your organization and make sure that it involves an early culture component.

-• Assess your true status.
-Perform a brutally transparent investigation, including significant plant-floor input.
+4. Assess your true status: Perform a brutally transparent investigation, including significant plant-floor input.

-• Identify and reward behaviors that support the KPIs.
+6. Identify and reward behaviors: Reward all behaviors and tasks that support the KPIs.

-• Nurture and sustain a robust continuous-improvement process.
+9. Nurture and sustain: Maintain a robust continuous-improvement process.
 Remember, change takes time and you will need to be persistent.